 Knowing your audience is especially key for smaller businesses, as Jonathan Ochart of The Postcard Agency says: “Before building their brands, small- and medium-sized businesses should learn as much as possible about their target audiences.
 Explore their values, lifestyles, purchasing behaviors, and hobbies.
 Then, determine how your brand identity relates to these traits, so you can resonate with people you’re trying to reach and engage.

-“For example, if your target customer leads a fast-paced and busy lifestyle, and your business provides quick and efficient services, consider incorporating that value proposition into your branding elements.
+“For example, if your ideal customer leads a fast-paced and busy lifestyle, and your business provides quick and efficient services, consider incorporating that value proposition into your branding elements.
 Choose colors, visuals, and fonts evocative of speed to emphasize your brand’s ability to keep customers one step ahead of the game.
 By speaking to your audience’s most critical needs and desires, your business is more likely to achieve success.”

 Kevin Miller of The Word Counter ties this into an overall brand strategy, “Don’t treat your brand identity development as a separate project.
 It has to resonate with your audience, not just please your sense of aesthetics.
-The branding, the content strategy, the website design and structure, the ads, the social media… All of these marketing channels need to work together and deliver the message that resonates with your target audience.
+The branding, the content marketing strategy, the website design and structure, the ads, the social media… All of these marketing channels need to work together and deliver the message that resonates with your target audience.

 Write your brand story